Anatoly1010/Atomize/atomize/documentation/writing_modules.md

 ### Script Testing
 There is a test section in Atomize.
 During the test software checks that an experimental script has appropriate syntax and does not contain logical errors.
 It means that all the parameters during script execution do not go beyond the device limits.
 For instance, the test can detect that the field of the magnet is requested to be set to a value that the magnet cannot produce.
 During the test run the devices are not accessed, calls of the wait() function do not make the program sleep for the requested time, graphics are not drawn etc.<br/>
 In order to be able to run a test, one should specify inside a module appropriate values for all the device parameters (since the devices are not accessed) and describe what the function should do during the test run.
-Typically, it is just different assertion and checking:
+Typically, it is just different assertions and checkings:
 ```python3
 elif test_flag == 'test':
     if len(amplitude) == 1: